Search Term Report

 Table View - Click on the hyperlinked search term.

-Filtering on Browse - From the Browse page, click Filter, add the "Search Term Query" field, and select the desired terms to see their hits.
+Filtering on Browse - From the Browse page, click Filter, and in the Add Field box click and scroll to find the Search Reports section, and select the desired report to filter to all documents associated with the report.

 As shown below, accessing documents via the Table and Bar Graph views will open the Search page and display the documents returned by that specific term.